Return to all projects

 We needed to bring sharper focus to the brand’s positioning, tell a more cohesive story, and show up with consistency across every touchpoint, without losing what made it warm, local, and real.

 Lagers are a big deal.
-They don’t hide flaws – demanding precise fermentation, long aging, and rock‑solid consistency, batch after batch, with few hops or adjuncts to cover mistakes.
+They don’t hide flaws – demanding precise fermentation, long aging, and rock‑solid consistency batch after batch, with few hops or adjuncts to cover mistakes.
 I wanted to turn that test of skill into our selling point, leaning on our German training and aligning the brand with quality and precision.
-So we used packaging to highlight our love of lagers, dropped more limited-edition lagers and made quality the story with behind-the-scenes social content.
+So we used packaging and playful socials to highlight our love of lagers, dropped more limited-edition brews, and made quality the story with behind-the-scenes content showing the craft of our beers.

 We leaned into our lager expertise, and the market responded.
 People started calling Burnley 'champions of lager in Australia' and recognised the skill behind our beers through awards and social posts.
 Burnley came to stand for quality, care, and classic brewing done right.